michaelx-corner/michaelx-corner/en/CentOS-Fedora/GPT-GUID-Partition-Table-recovery.md

 7. Calculate CRC32 of the table header file.
 8. copy the calculated one into 0x10 to 0x13.
 9. Replace the the 92-byte table header block and 16384-byte entry array block with files made from last few steps.
-10. Recover the partition table file `.ptf` with DiskGenius or other hex editors.
+10. Recover the partition table with `.ptf` file using DiskGenius or other hex editors.

+### GUIDs and LBAs